callous4567/vespertilio/README.md

 - Recommend conformal coating Silicone, avoiding ports on BME280 + Winfrey, to increase resilience to environment (sensor needs exposure.)

 ## Planned Hardware Features
+- Replace Winfrey with Infineon Ultrasonic MEMS when it gets released, which features ultrasonic speaker functionality and better performance/SNR/AOP/etc at higher f.
 - External ADC rather than RP2040 ADC, giving 14/16-bit instead of 12-bit at 1 MHz.
 Aiming to integrate a MCP33151/41-XX, specifically, or something similarly specced.
 1 Mhz -> 5x oversampling @ 192 kHz, 10x oversampling @ 96 kHz.
 Would improve noise performance, as ADC measurements carried out isolated from internals of RP2040 (SPI line exception.)
-- Transfer BME280 to secondary PCB with wire connector through waterproof case (at moment, need case with hole on bottom) to maximize damage safety, and replace with the BME688 to allow for air quality to also be obtained- the AI module may prove useful.
-- Reduce PCB size to be comparable to other similar devices (this is my first time on the block- cut me some slack.)
-- Replace Winfrey with Infineon Ultrasonic MEMS when it gets released, which features ultrasonic speaker functionality and better performance/SNR/AOP/etc at higher f.
-- Addition of an ambient light sensor to give not 3-parameter, but 4-parameter environmental sensing.
+This will be a very late WIP project- I haven't tested whether the performance of the onboard ADC is good enough yet to warrant upgrading from it.

 ## Current work
 - Modifying 3D waterproof case designs to accommodate current design, including adding port for weather sensor option.